 Of importance to science, and commerce, the huge facility is a wonder of big machines that are used to study the microscopic.
 I visited in 2010, and had a great time there.

-As the synchrotron is pretty much in use all the time, tours are limited to occasional open days — and the next one has been announced for Saturday 9th June.
+As the synchrotron is pretty much in use all the time, tours are limited to occasional open days, and the first one to take place after a couple of years of pandemic closure will be on Saturday 11th June.

 A visit will take approximately 2/2.5 hours and will consist of:

 - An introductory talk giving a general overview of Diamond and what it is used for.

 - A guided tour – including a trip to see inside the synchrotron and the laboratories – note that extensive walking will be involved

 - An opportunity to talk to Diamond employees and ask them about their work and the facility.

 Due to demand for places, they are being allocated by ballot — and you can apply for up to 6 tickets here.